Novactive/Nova-eZPlatform-Bundles/README.md

-# NovaeZMenuManager
+# NovaeZLdapAuthenticator
-A bundle to manage menus
+A bundle to authenticate users against LDAP server